threecleartones/mon-pages/README.md

 ```

 (I really wish the GNU `man` page had this chart, it's the only thing I actually ever need to look up when running `chmod`)

+When you're done reading, hit `q` to quit.

 ## "mon" files